I’m Sorry To Report Instagram Is Bad Now

 In the eyes of many, Facebook (yes, I know Facebook owns Instagram but let’s set that aside for a second) has morphed into an evil data harvester platform that isn’t fun anyway because none of your friends under age 50 actually post there.
 Twitter can be fun, but fun like sipping rosé on an inflatable swan in an infinity pool of radioactive waste.
 Instagram felt like a beautiful escape.

-But lately – and I am sure I am not alone here – Instagram has changed.
+But lately — and I am sure I am not alone here — Instagram has changed.
 Scrolling through vacation pics and cute dogs is no longer the serene, happy refuge that it used to be.
-Admit it: you feel differently.
+Admit it: You feel differently.

-In my experience, the problem is that as Stories have exploded in popularity, people — at the very least, my friends and the celebrities I follow — seem to be posting to the regular photo feed less often.
+In my experience, the problem is that as Stories has exploded in popularity, people — at the very least, my friends and the celebrities I follow — seem to be posting to the regular photo feed less often.
 While they're posting Stories daily, they're only sharing a photo to the feed a few times a week.
-Our feeds have grown stale and littered with ads and celebrities and influencers: people who are still posting actively, professionally, obligatorily.
+Our feeds have grown stale and are littered with ads and celebrities and influencers: people who are still posting actively, professionally, obligatorily.

 And Stories has made the stakes for posting photos to the feed way higher.
-The slowdown in new photos make you feel like something has to be really special or worthwhile to post — an important announcement that you’re out of town, or some milestone like a major haircut or an engagement — because there’s no hiding in the crowd.
+The slowdown in new photos make you feel like something has to be really special or worthwhile to post — an important announcement that you’re out of town or some milestone like a major haircut or an engagement — because there’s no hiding in the crowd.
 I understand it.
 Posting to the feed seems so demanding of people’s attention, so permanent.

 When Instagram launched Stories in summer 2016, people initially scoffed that it was ripping off Snapchat — any yet they quickly adopted it.

 It seemed for a moment in those early days with Instagram Stories that it might be a fix for all the things that made Instagram toxic: the staged, airbrushed photos of people looking their best, experiencing impossibly fabulous moments.
-We were putting forth an idealized and unreal versions of our lives, and it had the power to make everyone feel really, really bad.
+We were putting forth an idealized and unreal version of our lives, and it had the power to make everyone feel really, really bad.

 I recently talked to teenagers who had quit Instagram because seeing other people’s beautiful lives led to insecurity.
-A 2017 study showed that Instagram was the worst social media site for the mental health of young people, who said it made them feel loneliness, insecurity, and negative body image.
+A 2017 study showed that Instagram was the worst social media site for the mental health of young people, who said it made them feel loneliness, insecurity, and a negative body image.

 The live, candid nature of Stories gave it the potential to be an antidote to that pressure.
 One writer even claimed it made us “alive in new ways.”
 But instead, something else happened — Stories developed its own problems.